The Y Membership Terms & Conditions

 2. Definitions

-Application form means the completed and signed Application for Hire form overleaf;
+Application form: the completed and signed Application for Hire form overleaf;

-Facilities means the part of the The Y Centre fixtures, fittings, equipment and services specified above;
+Facilities: the part of The Y Centre fixtures, fittings, equipment and services specified above;

-Hirer means the person or association referred to on the application for hire form and includes a number of members or any invitee thereof;
+Hirer: the person or association referred to on the application for hire form and includes any members or any invitees thereof;

-Hiring charge means the sum payable in accordance with clause 3(2);
+Hiring charge: the sum payable in accordance with clause 3(2);

-Hiring period means the period or periods specified on the application form;
+Hiring period: the period or periods specified on the application form;

-Hiring purpose means the purpose specified on the application form;
+Hiring purpose: the purpose specified on the application form;

-Centre Manager means and includes an assistant or acting Centre Manager and any duly authorised or designated officers of The Y ;
+Centre Manager: and includes an assistant or acting Centre Manager and any duly authorised or designated officers of The Y;

 3. Agreement for Hire

-1) Subject to the payment of the monies by the Hirer to The Y as specified in these conditions.
+The agreement for hire is subject to the payment of the monies by the hirer to The Y as specified in the confirmation letter and/or invoice.

-2) These conditions and the Application Form are the entire agreement between the parties.
+These conditions and the Venue hire Application Form are the entire agreement between the parties.

-3) This agreement is not binding on The Y until the Application Form has been signed by the Centre Manager and the deposit has been paid.
+This agreement is not binding on The Y until the Application Form has been signed by The Y and all due fees have been paid.

 4. Hiring Charges